-Petitioner (the taxpayer) timely filed his Federal income tax returns for 2006, 2007, 2008, and 2009 but did not report income earned on a foreign account he held.
-The IRS served a John Doe summons seeking information relating to petitioner’s account among others, and on November 16, 2010, that John Doe summons was finally resolved.
-On December 8, 2014, respondent issued a notice of deficiency determining deficiencies and accuracy-related penalties on underpayments for 2006, 2007, 2008, and 2009.
+Taxpayer timely filed his Federal income tax returns for 2006, 2007, 2008, and 2009 but did not report income earned on a foreign account he held.
+The IRS served a John Doe summons seeking information relating to Taxpayer’s account among others, and on November 16, 2010, that John Doe summons was finally resolved.
+On December 8, 2014, the IRS issued a notice of deficiency determining deficiencies and accuracy-related penalties on underpayments for 2006, 2007, 2008, and 2009.

 IRC § 6501(e)(1)(A)(ii) extends the 3 year general statute of limitations to 6 years when taxpayer omits from gross income of amounts attributable to assets with respect to which the reporting requirement of IRC § 6038D is applicable (or would be applicable without regard to threshold amounts).
 Is IRC § 6501(e)(1)(A)(ii) effective for tax periods prior to 2010 before which IRC § 6038D was legislatively enacted?

 IRC § 6501(e)(1)(A)(ii) provides that the IRS may assess tax within six years after a return is filed “[i]f the taxpayer omits from gross income an amount properly includible therein and such amount (I) is attributable to one or more assets with respect to which information is required to be reported under section 6038D and (II) is in excess of $5,000.”